 The entrance price for Pompeii is €16 per adult.
 Note that it is no longer free the first Sunday of each month, subject to capacity limits.
 Tickets can be purchased in advance here.

 To tour Pompeii, there are 3 options:

 - Go on a guided tour.
-Join a group on the day or book a 2-hour tour in advance through GetYourGuide, including entry to the site.
+Join a group on the day or book a tour in advance.

 If you want to spend most of the day at the site, covering the majority of open buildings, but without spending too much, I highly recommend using the audio guide.